destinio/destinio/README.md

 - Advanced TypeScript

 ## 🔭 I’m currently working on
-- Solutioning
+- Cook data aggregation.
+Ask me about it.

 ## ⚡️ Fun facts
-- Currenly reading through the extended Dark Tower series (currently on Insomnia) 👶
+- Currenly reading through the extended Dark Tower series (currently on Song of Susannah) 🤰🏿
 - I can solve a Rubix Cube in under a minute <img src='/cube.png' height='20px' alt='Rubix Cube Image' />
-- Kicked cancer's ass and have been cancer free for two years 🩸
+- Kicked cancer's ass and have been cancer free for three years 🩸

 ## Fulcrum